Last Update on 01/27/2021

 But that’s not the only reason for bamboo flooring’s growing popularity.
 Its strand-woven manufacturing process also makes it rock-hard and durable, a definite plus in an active family home!
 That means it will need refinishing far less — if ever! — than a typical hardwood floor will.
 Bamboo floors are also available in many stylish up-to-the-minute finishes and colors, so what’s not to like?!!

-If one of the things that appeals to you is eco-friendliness, you’ll be even happier with an Ambient bamboo floor.
+If one of the things that appeal to you is eco-friendliness, you’ll be even happier with an Ambient bamboo floor.
 Our flooring takes sustainability and non-toxicity to a whole new level with its flooring, glues, and finishes.

 Safe & Healthy Floors: Perfect for Any Home